-If you decide to rent a smaller compact car and bring your own camping gear (or stay in hotels) use Rental Cars - the world’s largest rental car search engine.
+If you decide to rent a smaller compact car and stay in hotels along the way use Discover Cars.

 Information about staying at campgrounds in Canada

-In the peak summer months (July and August) you will find it very handy to book your campsites as far in advance as possible!
+In the peak summer months (June-September) you will find it very handy to book your campsites as far in advance as possible!

-For campsite reservations in Alberta (outside of national parks boundaries) refer to the Alberta Parks Reservation Website
+- For campsite reservations in Alberta (outside of national parks boundaries for example in Kananaskis Country Provincial Park) refer to the Alberta Parks Reservation Website